-Expenses that are eligible for the Dependent Day Care Account are the same expenses that are eligible for the child care tax credit on your income tax return.
+You may not use the Dependent Day Care Account for expenses you use towards the child care tax credit on your income tax return.
+The same kinds of expenses are eligible for the Dependent Day Care Account and the child care tax credit.
 The advantage of using the Dependent Day Care Account varies according to your income.
 At certain salary levels, taking the tax credit on your income tax return may be better than using the FSA.

-If you choose to pay your expenses through the Dependent Day Care Account, you may not deduct these same expenses on your income tax return.
+If you choose to pay your expenses through the

+Dependent Day Care Account, you may not deduct these same expenses on your income tax return.
 Likewise, if you use the tax credit on your IRS return, you cannot reimburse yourself through the Dependent Day Care Account for those same expenses.
 You may, however, use the account for some expenses and the credit for other expenses.
 In this case, any amount you pay through the Dependent Day Care Account will offset your maximum expense available for the tax credit.